entur/oidc-auth-client/oidc-client/README.md

 private AccessTokenFactory accessTokenFactory;
 ```

-A valid access token is retrieved from accessTokenFactory:
+A valid access token can then be retrieved from accessTokenFactory by doing the following:
 ```java
 var accessToken = accessTokenFactory.getAccessToken();
 ```

 ### Manually
-Without the Spring Boot integration an accessTokenFactory can be configured by code:
+An accessTokenFactory can also be configured directly outside of Spring Boot in-code:

 ```java
 var accessTokenFactory = new AccessTokenFactoryBuilder()